pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - function getVoter(address _addr) external view onlyVoters returns (Voter memory) {

-        - [ ] should get voter with address if in whitelist
+        - [X] should get voter if user in whitelist
-        - [ ] should not get voter is not in whitelist
+        - [X] should throw an error on get voter if user not in whitelist

     - function getOneProposal(uint256 _id) external view onlyVoters returns (Proposal memory) {

-        - [ ] should get proposal with id if in whitelist
+        - [X] should get proposal for user in whitelist
-        - [ ] should not get proposal with id if not in whitelist
+        - [X] should throw an error on get proposal for user not in whitelist

 2. describe("Check owner features (except workflow status)")